mfatihtuz/Arduino-Projects/TemperatureLoggerUSB/readme.md

 Measuring temperature is a similar problem to measuring light intensity.
-Instead of an LDR, adevice called a thermistor is used.
+Instead of an LDR, a device called a thermistor is used.
 As the temperature increases, so does the resistance of the thermistor.

 When you buy a thermistor, it will have a statedresistance.
 In this case, the thermistor chosen is  33 KΩ.
 This will be the resistance of the device at 25°C.